devbyjonni/AssetTrackerApp/README.md

 ---

-### **3. AssetTrackerService.cs**
+### **3. AssetRepository.cs**

-- Acts as your in-memory "database" of assets.
+- Acts as the in-memory store for assets.
-- Can:
+- Provides methods to:
   - Add new assets
-  - Return all assets
+  - Retrieve all assets
-  - Return sorted lists by:
+  - Get sorted lists by:
     - Type & Purchase Date
     - Office & Purchase Date